ziyadt1995/RT_to_mitigate_QBBAs/README.md

 We recommend running the code on SPYDER IDE using Anaconda (https://www.anaconda.com/).

+To select defense, use the model files in the robustness library folders and then launch attacks.

 To launch attacks, run the files by selecting their code "as selection" in Spyder IDE.
 Use the following files:

 1. attack_imagenet.py